-The Board administers the examination for an appraiser's certificate on an as-needed basis.
-The examination is generally given following a session of the Board's Course 1, Introduction to Appraising for Property Tax Purposes.
-This course is a 28-hour class conducted over a four-day period.
-It covers the legal and economic aspects of value, the market value concept, and fundamental appraisal principles.
+The Board administers the certification examination on an as-needed basis.
+The examination is generally given in several locations throughout the state following a session of the Board's PropTx 310, Introduction to Appraising for Property Tax Purposes.
+Although this course helps prepare an appraiser by providing fundamental appraisal concepts and methodology, it is not required that an appraiser attend this course in order to take the certification examination.

-The certification examination consists of 100 multiple-choice questions prepared by the Board with the advice and assistance of a committee of five assessors selected by the California Assessors' Association.
-A raw score of 70 percent must be attained to pass the examination.
+The certification examination consists of 100 multiple-choice questions developed by the Board in consultation with the California Assessors' Association.
+Seventy percent is the passing score.
 If an individual does not pass the certification examination within one year of temporary certification, the temporary certificate expires and the individual may no longer perform the duties of an appraiser for property tax purposes.

-Once granted, the appraiser's certificate remains valid, subject to the annual training requirements set forth in section 671 and Rule 284, for as long as the individual performs the duties of an appraiser for property tax purposes.
+Once an individual is permanently certified, he or she holds a valid "appraiser's certificate" for the purposes of section 670.
+The certificate remains valid, subject to the annual training requirements set forth in section 671 and Rule 284, for as long as the individual performs the duties of an appraiser for property tax purposes.
 The certificate is valid for no other purpose.